Fawwaz bin Abdulaziz Al Saud: Personal life

 Prince Fawwaz was married to Fawzia bint Hussain Izzat.
 He had only an adopted son who could not replace him in the Allegiance Council.
 He had a wide range of business activities related to property development in the kingdom.
 His wife and he also had a company based in Jeddah.

 Fawwaz bin Abdulaziz was one of the royal family members who were harshly criticised by Juhayman Al Otaybi and Abdullah Al Qahtani, leaders of the group that seized the Grand Mosque of Mecca in 1979, for his unabashed drinking, gambling, and corruption.

 Death

-Fawwaz died in Paris on 19 July 2008, at the age of 74, after suffering from a disease.
-His funeral was held in the Grand Mosque in Mecca on 20 July 2008.
-His body was buried in Al Adl cemetery in Mecca.
+Fawwaz died in Paris on 22 July 2008, at the age of 74, after suffering from a disease.
+His funeral was held in the Grand Mosque in Mecca on 23 July 2008.
+He was buried in Al Adl cemetery in Mecca.
 Condolence messages were sent to King Abdullah, the Saudi government and the Saudi royal family from King Hamad of Bahrain; the emir of Kuwait, Sabah Al-Ahmad Al-Jaber Al-Sabah; and the emir and crown prince of Qatar.